Computing shortest closed curves on non-orientable surfaces: NP-Hardness of Computing a Shortest Orienting Closed Curve

 In this section, we prove that it is NP-hard to decide, given a cross-metric surface and an integer~$k$, whether a shortest orienting closed curve has length at most~$k$ (Theorem~\ref{T:Nphardness}).
 The proof is a variation on the proof by Chambers, Colin de Verdière, Erickson, Lazarus, and Whittlesey~\cite{ccelw-scsh-08} that computing the shortest splitting closed curve is NP-hard.
 For this proof, it is easier to reason in the realm of combinatorial surfaces.

 \TNphardness* \begin{proof} A \emph{grid graph} of size~$n$ is a graph induced by a set of $n$~points in the two-dimensional integer grid.
-We reduce the problem of computing a shortest orienting closed curve to the Hamiltonian cycle problem in grid graphs, which is NP-hard~\cite{ips-hpgg-82}.
+We reduce the problem of deciding whether there exists a Hamiltonian cycle in grid graphs, which is NP-hard~\cite{ips-hpgg-82}, to that of computing a shortest orienting closed curve.

-Let $G$ be a grid graph of size $n$, embedded in the sphere.
-First, we overlay $G$ with $n$ small cycles of length~8, denoted by $v_1,\ldots,v_8$, each centered on a vertex of~$G$; see Figure~\ref{f:hamiltonian_1}(a).
+Let $G$ be a grid graph of size $n$ embedded in the sphere and without loss of generality assume that $n\geq 3$.
+First, we overlay $G$ with $n$ small cycles of length~8 each centered on a vertex of~$G$; see Figure~\ref{f:hamiltonian_1}(a).
 We then remove the interior of these cycles, obtaining a surface of genus zero with $n$~boundary components.
-Along each boundary component, we attach a Möbius band coming from a $4\times4$-grid as in Figure~\ref{f:hamiltonian_1}(b), identifying cycles of length~8.
+For each of these boundary components we associate a distinct Möbius band coming from a $4\times4$-grid as in Figure~\ref{f:hamiltonian_1}(b).
+We identify the boundary of each Möbius band with the associated boundary component\footnote{To illustrate this identification, let $v_1,\dots,v_8$ denote the vertices of a single boundary component of the surface as in Figure~\ref{f:hamiltonian_1}(a) and of the boundary of the associated Möbius band as in Figure~\ref{f:hamiltonian_1}(b).
+We proceed by identifying the edge $v_iv_{i+1}$ of the boundary component with the edge $v_iv_{i+1}$ of the associated Möbius band.}.
 Let $G'$ be the resulting graph, which is embedded in a non-orientable surface~$\surf$ of genus~$n$.
 We assign weights to each edge of~$G'$: Each edge in a Möbius band (including those edges in the cycles of length~8) has weight~$\varepsilon<1/(12n)$, and every other edge has weight one.
 Thus, $(\surf,G')$ is a combinatorial surface with size $O(n)$.
-We claim that $G$ has a Hamiltonian cycle if and only if there exists an orienting closed curve of length at most $n+1/2$ in the combinatorial surface~$(\surf,G')$, and this concludes the proof.
+We claim that $G$ has a Hamiltonian cycle if and only if there exists an orienting closed curve of length at most $n+1/2$ in the combinatorial surface~$(\surf,G')$.
+We prove this below, which in turn will conclude the proof.

-An an auxiliary tool, we introduce a canonical system of loops~$L$ based at an arbitrary basepoint of~$\surf$, each loop associated to a given vertex of~$G$.
-More precisely, each loop is a small perturbation of the concatenation of a loop that goes from the basepoint to the bottom right vertex of the 8-cycle corresponding to a vertex of~$G$ (denoted $v_5$ in Figure~\ref{f:hamiltonian_1}(a)), goes ``through the crosscap'' from one copy of~$v_5$ to the other copy, and finally goes back from~$v_5$ to the basepoint via the same path, see Figure~\ref{f:hamiltonian_1}(c).
+As an auxiliary tool, we introduce a canonical system of loops~$L$ based at an arbitrary basepoint of~$\surf$, each loop associated to a given vertex of~$G$.
+More precisely, for a given vertex of $G$ let $v_1,\dots,v_8$ be the vertices of its corresponding $8$-cycle, as in Figure~\ref{f:hamiltonian_1}(a), then its associated loop is a small perturbation of the concatenation of a loop that goes from the basepoint to~$v_5$, goes ``through the crosscap'' from one copy of~$v_5$ to the other copy, and finally goes back from~$v_5$ to the basepoint via the same path, see Figure~\ref{f:hamiltonian_1}(c).